umegaya/brickbot/README.md

 }
 ```

-if no templates are given, cortana sends these string to the channel specified in "main_channel" configuration.
+if no templates are given, brickbot sends these string to the channel specified in "main_channel" configuration.
 otherwise you can format these response by putting "template" under templates/ directory.
 for example, suppose container which name is "patcher" (see above configuration example), then you can put templates/patcher.json to format response from "patcher" module.
 patcher.json looks like this: